Skip to main content

 3. Throws a descriptive error (never silently returns undefined) if validation fails.

-Import helpers from @umbra-privacy/sdk:
+Import helpers from @umbra-privacy/sdk/types:

 import {